matfish2/vue-tables-2/README.md

 ```

 **Important**:
-* To use components in your templates they must be declared **globally** using `Vue.component()`.
 * Templates must be declared in the `columns` prop

-> Note: Don't include HTML directly in your dataset, as it will be parsed as plain text.
+* Don't include HTML directly in your dataset, as it will be parsed as plain text.

 # Editable Cells